Skip to navigation Skip to content

 Practitioners do not need a new provider number.
 They must change the address linked to their provider number before submitting the update.
 To do this, they contact Medicare Provider Registration.
 Provider number addresses must be updated before the address update is actioned.

-To update an address, escalate to the Local Peer Support (LPS).
+To update an address, escalate to Program Management via Local Peer Support (LPS).
 Do not escalate for an address update until all provider addresses have been updated to reflect the correct address.

-See also Forms and letters for PIP and WIP – Practice Stream.
+See also Forms for PIP and WIP - Practice Stream.

 Moving within a shopping centre

 Moving to new premises within the same shopping centre is not an address update.
 The practice has physically moved to a new location.
 This must be assessed as a relocation.
-The practice must complete an IP005 and provide supporting documents.
+The practice must complete a Practice Incentives Change of practice details form (IP005) and provide supporting documents.

-With this type of move, Medicare will often update the provider location address in PDS rather than issue a new provider number.
+With this type of move, Medicare will often update the provider location address in the Provider Directory System (PDS) rather than issue a new provider number.
 Generally, this is acceptable.
-Escalate to LPS for confirmation.
+Escalate to Local Peer Support (LPS) if confirmation is required.

-While this is assessed as a relocation, if new provider numbers are not issued, process as an address update.
+While this is assessed as a relocation, if new provider numbers are not issued, it must be processed as an address update.
+This is due to system limitations that will affect payment calculations.

 Effect of a relocation on the SWPE